ghidoz/danieleghidoli.it/src/data/post/living-like-local-havana.md

 title: "10 Tips for Living Like a Local in Havana"
 publishDate: 2019-01-09T23:35:22.000Z
 excerpt: "Havana is a unique place, a city frozen in time.
 I spent there a week, meeting locals, partying in very Cuban places, eating street food..."
-category: "center-america"
+category: "Latina America"
 tags:
-  - "book"
-  - "havana"
-  - "locals"
-  - "salsa"
+  - "Cuba"
 image: "~/assets/images/living-like-a-local-havana.jpg"
 ---